 Instructions

-- Make the pineapple layer: To a blender, add the pineapple, banana, hemps seeds and vegan milk.
-Blend until very smooth, then divide in between 2 large glasses.
+- Make the pineapple layer: To a blender, add the pineapple, banana, hemp seeds and plant milk.
+Blend on high until smooth, then divide in between 2 large glasses.

-- Make the blueberry layer: Add the blueberries, banana, hemps seeds, cardamom (if using) and vegan milk to the blender and blend until super smooth.
+- Make the blueberry layer: Add the blueberries, banana, hemp seeds, cardamom (if using) and plant milk to the blender and blend until super smooth.

 - Gently divide the blueberry layer by pouring it over the pineapple one.
 Then, using a spoon, create a few swirls by stirring just a little.
 Drink immediately.
 Enjoy!